the-this-pointer/aho-corasick-matching/README.md

 It's not supposed to be a high-performance source code, and nothing but the algorithm is not related to the speed here.
-Contribution appreciated for contribution to increase the performance.
+Contribution appreciated to increase the performance.

 Given the inputs: